Disciplinary Records and Certifications

 - Instructors may: Create assignments, set parameters for students to upload document for plagiarism detection and monitor originality report for student submission

-- Students may: Upload document to check for plagiarism
+- Students may: Upload documents for a course to check for plagiarism

-University faculty, staff, and students may request access to this useful online tool by completing this webform.
+University faculty and staff may request access to this useful online tool by completing this webform.

 University staff members requesting administrator access must contact CUIT via e-mail.
 Please note that these requests require the approval of the Dean of the school and/or Department Chair.